erwan-lemonnier/klue-microservice-deploy/README.md

 ### Configure aws credentials

-In the Amazon aws console, setup an IAM user called 'klue-publish' with the following rights:
+In the Amazon aws console, setup an IAM user with the name of your choice,
+<IAM_USER_NAME> with the following rights:

 * AmazonEC2ReadOnlyAccess
 * AWSElasticBeanstalkFullAccess